 Once you’ve collected all the facts, it’s time for your outline.
 Outlining a piece helps you figure out what it’s really about.
 If you’ve done the research phase right, you have a lot of info at this stage—now you just need to structure it into something coherent.

 Freelance journalist Andrew Tate specializes in data-driven articles for SaaS companies.
 This involves highly technical writing, often dealing with a lot of numbers.
 When you’re taking that much info and trying to make it legible, it’s really important to nail down the bones of an article before.
 So the first thing Andrew does after gathering his data is to lay it out and develop an outline.

 “This could then work as a spine for the article and helped me get back on track if I started to lose this thread when actually writing.”

 Use apps to distill the data

 When you’re dealing with a lot of content—whether it’s numbers or interviews you’re trying to make sense of—it’s really useful to plug it into an app to help get an outline.

 Andrew recently wrote an article for ProfitWell called 43 Ways to Calculate SaaS Churn (And Why You Should Just Keep it Simple).
-ProfitWell is a SaaS metrics tool that helps people get accurate (and actionable) data.
+ProfitWell is a SaaS metrics tool that helps people get accurate (and actionable) data, with one of the metrics being churn rate.
 Their blog readers are well-versed in SaaS metrics and are looking for really in-depth analysis of how to improve their SaaS product.